 What is the typical MRC unit?

 There is no "typical" MRC unit.
-Each unit organizes in response to their area's specific needs.
+Each unit organizes in response to the area's specific needs.
 A region's hazard threats, health concerns, and the organization in which the unit is established (health department, faith-based organization, etc.), will dictate what an MRC “looks like.”
 With community resources and partners that span a spectrum from local voluntary organizations to private corporations, the "face" of each MRC community is unique.
 However, the goals of the MRC are similar; units work toward bettering their local area's public health infrastructure and strengthening their response capabilities in the event of an emergency.
 The differences exist in how each community reaches these goals.

 What are the benefits of becoming an MRC unit?